 Students may apply to participate in international education abroad programs that directly address sustainability offered through the University of Montana Global Engagement Office, through opportunities in the W.A.
 College of Forestry and Conservation, or by another institution.
 Proposed programs should be at least three months in length.
 Applicants should outline and budget for all of their proposed activities (e.g., tuition costs + travel expenses + room and board) in their proposals and clearly link the proposed experiences to the concept of sustainability.

 Students may also apply to participate in sustainability-related field study conducted under the guidance of FCFC faculty or faculty at international institutions whose research addresses sustainability issues.
 Projects may be either student or faculty initiated, and conducted by individuals or by teams of students and faculty and may utilize a variety of field study methods including hypothesis testing as well as participatory and qualitative methods.
 Proposed activities should be at least three months in duration.
 Students may also request support to attend conferences or workshops focused on topics or subjects related to the field experience.
 Students interested in pursuing this option should plan to meet with a potential faculty research mentor before or during their sophomore or junior year to identify common interests and opportunities, and to begin discussing research ideas and the proposal process.

-Applications will be accepted on a rolling basis.
-Applicants should submit application materials 8 weeks prior to the proposed fellowship activities in order to allow enough time for review.
+Applications are accepted on a rolling basis.
+Applicants should submit application materials at least eight weeks prior to the proposed fellowship activities in order to allow enough time for review.
 For additional information and to submit your application materials, please visit our How to Apply page.